corticometrics/dcm-anon/readme.md

 Tags required for thinq/rethinq recons (age, sex, scanner manufactuer, feild stregth) are left untouched.

 PatientID tag is anonymized with a one-to-one map so that autoregister queries will work

+Can be used with [corticometrics/cstore-relay](https://github.com/corticometrics/cstore-relay) to anonymize DICOMS "in transit"

 ## Usage